 There is a set of factors that define the concept of IoT.
 So we can't see it as a massive and unique technology.
 In general, its main components are IoT devices —mentioned above—communications networks, and control systems.

-Communication networks involve everything we're used to using: technologies such as wi-fi, bluetooth and even the recent NFC (Near Field Communication).
+Communication technologies involve everything we're used to using: technologies such as wi-fi, bluetooth and even the recent NFC (Near Field Communication).

-Some of these networks have limited range and, for this reason, rely on mobile networks such as 3G, 4G and the newer 5G.
+Some of them have limited range and, for this reason, rely on mobile networks such as 3G, 4G and the newer 5G.

 3G and 4G networks are aimed at mobile devices such as smartphones and notebooks, which focus their applications on text, voice, image and video.